 Note, you may still need to engage IT / database resources in your organization to handle importing and mapping this data to any existing data warehousing solutions that may be in use.

 - Update of New Non-Contactable Addresses (Complaints, Hard Bounces, Unsubscribes, Global Opt-Out)

-- Update of New Contactable Addresses (New Subscribers, Updated List Subscriptions)
+- Update of New Contactable Addresses (New Contacts, Updated List Subscriptions)